Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 • The location of the meter socket

-2. Get your permits in place
+2. Obtain your permits

 • A copy of the City of Edmonton electrical permit issued and may include a copy of the building permit issued for site construction.